 1. What’s included in this online course?

-This course contains (1) three modules including pre-recorded webinars, self-assessment quizzes, and reading assignments and (2) six modules including a series of synchronous, live classes (i.e., webinars).
-The class series will be offered once each fall and spring semester.
+This course contains (1) three modules including pre-recorded webinars, self-assessment quizzes, and reading assignments and (2) if you signed up in October 2023 or prior, modules including a series of synchronous, live classes (i.e., webinars).
+Synchronous, live classes will resume in some form when the updated course launches after the Department of Education releases the updated final Title IX regulations.

 2. Are the courses conducted in real time?

-Yes and no. The three modules containing pre-recorded webinars are asynchronous.
+The three modules containing pre-recorded webinars are asynchronous.
 Once registered, students are able to view the instructors' presentations at their convenience - at home, the office, or anywhere there is a connection to the Internet.
-However, there is also a component of the course consisting of a series of live classes that will occur in real time and will not be recorded.

 3. How do I access the course materials?